Internships

 PELAGIC FISHERIES LAB INTERNSHIP PROGRAM

-Applications for the Pelagic Fisheries Lab Internship Program CLOSED on March 4th, 2025
+Applications for the Pelagic Fisheries Lab Internship Program will OPEN on February 1st, 2026

 We accept applications from any undergraduate student who is local or can become local to Portland, ME.
 This internship is typically a 12 week program that is offered every summer during field season to learn more about Atlantic bluefin tuna & highly migratory species in general!